Gonosomic algebras: an extension of gonosomal algebras: Introduction

 {}

-Several algebraic models have been proposed to study the inheritance of gonosomal genes in a bisexual panmictic population with discrete nonoverlapping generations.
-The first was proposed by Etherington \cite{Ether-41} for a gonosomal diallelic gene in the $XY$-system, it was extended to diallelic case with mutation in \cite{Gonsh-60}, to multiallelic case in \cite{Gonsh-65,WB-74,WB-75}, to a single multiallelic locus, completely or partially linked to a sex determining locus \cite{Holg-70}.
+The study of all these sex determination systems can be unified by using the non-associative structures introduced by I.M.H.
+Etherington \cite{Ether-40}.
+The first algebraic model was proposed by Etherington \cite{Ether-41} for a gonosomal diallelic gene in the $XY$-system, it was extended to diallelic case with mutation in \cite{Gonsh-60}, to multiallelic case in \cite{Gonsh-65,WB-74,WB-75}, to a single multiallelic locus, completely or partially linked to a sex determining locus \cite{Holg-70}.
 The second model is due to Gonshor \cite{Gonsh-73} by introducing the concept of sex-linked duplication.
 In \cite{LR-10} the authors introduced a more general definition: the evolution algebras of a bisexual population (\emph{EABP}).
-But several genetic situations are not representable by \emph{EABP} which led to the introduction of gonosomal algebra.
+But several genetic situations are not representable by \emph{EABP} which led to the introduction of gonosomal algebras \cite{RV-15} which generalise \textit{EABP}.